Changing the real estate industry through research close to the field

 Immediately after joining Ricoh as a new graduate in 2002, I was in charge of research and development of image processing technology aimed at improving the image quality of copied images.
 Shortly after I joined the company, I became interested in CV (computer vision), a type of AI that is now called, and started self-studying.
 I was happy that I was able to formally work with the support of the managers.
 While conducting research, I repeatedly proposed solutions to other departments so that they could use CVs, which are difficult to use.
 In 2014, he was transferred to the new business planning department through an internal recruitment.
 As a product manager of the real estate VR service "theta360.biz", I did everything from sales to development direction.

-He joined GA technologies in 2017.
-It all started when a career change agent told me that a real estate venture was looking for an image processing engineer.
-It was a time when I was frustrated with the slow decision-making process that is common in large companies, so I was first attracted to the fact that it was a venture.
-Also, I had visited many real estate companies in sales activities for the services I was working on at the time, so I admired the industry's peculiar liveliness.
-In addition, I knew how technologically the real estate industry was behind, so I was strongly attracted by the fact that "there are many problems that can be solved as an engineer."
-While I thought it was a rare opportunity to fulfill my desires, I was at a loss because I didn't have the confidence that I could do it as a venture.
-In the end, I decided to change jobs, supported by my wife's words, "Even if you fail to change jobs and your annual income drops, you can still live if you work together."
+I joined GA technologies Co., Ltd. in 2017.
+It all started when a recruitment agency told me that a real estate venture was looking for an image processing engineer.
+I was frustrated with the slow decision-making process that is common in large companies, so I was first attracted to the fact that it was a venture.
+I also visited many real estate companies while selling the services I was working on at the time, so I was fascinated by the energy that is unique to the industry.
+Furthermore, I knew how behind the real estate industry was technologically, so I was also strongly attracted by the fact that there were many problems that I could solve as an engineer.
+While I thought it was a rare opportunity to meet my needs, I was unsure because I was not confident that I could make it at a venture.
+In the end, my wife's words, "Even if you fail to change jobs and your annual income decreases, you can survive if you both work," gave me the encouragement to decide to change jobs.

 Share on-site issues and use research and development